dralshehri/hijridate/docs/usage.md

 ## Internationalization

 Representation of weekday names, month names, and calendar notations is supported.
 English `en` is the default language.
-Additionally, Arabic `ar` and Bangla `bn` translations are available, but it can be easily extended for other natural languages.
+Additionally, Arabic `ar`, Bangla `bn`, and Turkish `tr` translations are available, but it can be easily extended for other natural languages.

 The following is an example showing how to use the Arabic language: